-THE SWEDISH PORNOGRAPHY INDUSTRY TODAY
+THE SWEDISH PORN INDUSTRY TODAY

-In this section, we present the players profiting off of the women and men filmed in pornography, whom we call "pornographers".
-Traditionally, pornographers were grouped into producers and distributors, but technological advancements over time have increasingly blurred this distinction8, with traditionally conceptualized "producers" also distributing pornography, and vice versa.
+Below, I present the players profiting off of the women and men filmed in pornography, who I will call "pornographers".
+Traditionally, pornographers were grouped into producers and distributors, but technological advancements over time have increasingly blurred this distinction9, with traditionally conceptualized "producers" also distributing pornography, and vice versa.